salu133445/Embedded2017/hw2/README.md

 ### Client
 * Initilization
-    * Ask users for login or sign-up information
+    * Ask users for login or sign-up information.
+    * Send the login attempts to the server.
+    * Once logged in succesfully, wait for form-submit and button-click events.
-    *
+* Send a message
+    *  Whenever the form has been submitted (through pressing the send button or enter on the keyboard), the input message will be sent to the server.
+And then the server will broadcast the received message to all other users.
 * Send a Meow
     * Whenever the button *Meow* is pressed, a socket will be emitted.
 Then a pre-recorded sound file (*meow.mp3*) will be played in the erver end.
 * Listening